 – data analysis

-Nominations focusing on evaluation policy and/or evaluation systems within public sector agencies will not be considered for this award; they should be submitted under the Evaluation Policy and Systems Award.
+Nominations focusing on evaluation systems within public sector agencies will not be considered for this Award; they should be submitted under the Evaluation Systems Award.

-Work conducted by contract staff employed and managed by a public sector agency is eligible for nomination.
-Work conducted wholly by external consultants, academics or contractors is not eligible.
+Work conducted by contractors, consultants or academics employed and managed by a public sector agency is eligible for nomination.
+However, work conducted wholly by external consultants, academics or contractors without management or oversight by a public sector agency is not eligible.

-Nominations will explicitly demonstrate how the evaluation work has created observable changes in public sector policies and/or programs.
+Nominations need to explicitly demonstrate how the evaluation work has created observable changes in public sector policies and/or programs.